johndao1005/johndao1005/README.md

 ## I'm a Husband, Developer, and a Chef!
 - 🔭 Finding internship job => Aiming to be a frontend developer
-- 🌱 I’m currently learning JS and working toward my Bachelor of IT
+- 🌱 I’m currently working toward my Bachelor of IT and learning about React ecosystem.
-- 👯 I’m looking to people with similar or higher level of skills to practice coding and improve both of our skills
-- 🥅 2021 Goals: Finish NISA backbone works, master JS, pass my course with all A
+- 🥅 2022 Goals: Survive my second year 😅 master React native and other important library relate to React
 - ⚡ Fun fact: I love advanture and good food

 Solving code problems is my passion and my hobby, CodeWar and Excercism are my to-go for praticing my coding skills